 Students will follow the regular registration and payment process.
 Students must submit a request to change to audit status in the Enrollment Services Center at the Ocala Campus or Citrus Campus.
 Exceptions to the audit policy require approval of the dean and will count as an attempt.
 The audit policy is not applicable to Health Sciences, Criminal Justice, science labs, and college preparatory and dual enrollment students.
-(See Grade Forgiveness and Withdrawal policies on page 69).
+See Grade Forgiveness (p.
+79) and Withdrawal (p.
+79) policies.